WVURAIL/gr-radio_astro/docs/transient_benchtesting/README.md

  * `bw` is the observing bandwidth of the telescope in MHz.
 This is generally decided by the sampling rate the data was taken at.
  * `nt` is the number of time samples, the same as in the previous stream to vector block.
  * `t_int` is the time length of each timestep.
-  * For a file source, this is found by taking the number of time channels and dividing the duration of the observation in milliseconds by it.
+  * For a file source, this is found by dividing the duration of the observation in milliseconds by the number of time channels.
   * For a live source, this is found by taking the number of time channels and dividing by the number that is significantly greater than the pulse width and again multiplying by the number of periods desired in the "file".
  * The block takes an input of size equal to nt*vec_length